 Tip: HA works well with vitamin C and AHAs (alpha hydroxy acids, a.k.a. exfoliating liquids).

 Sometimes, though, the HA molecules can be too large to easily wriggle themselves deep into the skin - so, whilst they can still provide great moisturisation, they don’t always make much of a difference to lines and wrinkles.
 But, there is a treatment that allows us to reap all the rewards of hyaluronic acid…

 Thanks to Profhilo, hyaluronic acid can be injected directly into the skin, so you’ll get all of its great benefits and a rejuvenated complexion.
 And, trust me, your skin will love it.

 If you like the sound of this, our trusty Profhilo treatment guide has got all the info.

 And for those of you who are already well-versed in injectables, you probably recognise hyaluronic acid as the popular ingredient in fillers.
 Replacing the old (and slightly questionable) go-to filler, collagen, HA is now the common favourite for plumping out lines and wrinkles (and for loads of other things you can read about here).

 Well, there you go!
 Everything you need to know about how hyaluronic acid benefits skin.
 Get ready for a fabulously moisturised face!

 Fancy a personalised skincare plan based on your skin needs?
-Check out the new Skin Consultation service from Glowday.
+Many Glowday Pros offer skincare consultations, often delivering the products to your door!
 Glowing skin, here you come!
+Find a practitioner here.

 Profhilo is a registered trademark